Do machine learning methods lead to similar individualized treatment rules? A comparison study on real data: Methods to construct individualized treatment rules

 \subsubsection{A-learning}

-In A-learning, the following loss function is considered: with where $\pi(x)$ represents the propensity scores and $M$ represents a general loss function, such as the square or logistic loss.\\ $\ell_A(f, x)$ is then replaced by its empirical version on the observed data:
+In A-learning, the following expected loss function is considered: with where $\pi(x)$ represents the propensity scores and $M$ is a positive function, such as the quadratic or cross-entropy (also called logistic loss).\\ $\ell_A(f, x)$ is then replaced by its empirical version on the observed data:

-$\pi(X_i)$ equals $\frac{1}{2}$ in the context of RCTs with 1:1 randomization.\\ With M represents the logistic loss, $L_{A}(f)$ is expressed as:
+$\pi(X_i)$ equals $\frac{1}{2}$ in the context of RCTs with 1:1 randomization.\\ When M is chosen to be the logistic loss, $L_{A}(f)$ is expressed as: